-Channel is a multi-agency process which ensures vulnerable people of any faith, ethnicity or background receive support before their vulnerabilities are exploited by those that would want them to embrace terrorism and before they become involved in criminal related terrorist related activity a referral to Channel results in appropriate safeguards and support to be put in place to prevent a person from being drawn into terrorism.
+Channel is a multi-agency process which ensures vulnerable people of any faith, ethnicity or background receive support before their vulnerabilities are exploited by people drawing them into harm.
+Channel is not a criminal matter - it is a multi-agency process to provide support to prevent a person from being drawn into terrorism.

 Salford Channel is headed up by the Council Safeguarding Lead.
 Other members of Channel include social services, NHS, police and education providers.